 The funds lost money again in 2019: 1.9% in the digital asset fund, 23.5% in the regular ICO fund and 9.6% in the long-term ICO fund.
 More time could turn the newer funds around, though, as strong gains in earlier years did to cushion the blow of 2014’s second-worst 58.1% loss for the bitcoin fund.

-At least $100,000 is required to invest in the four Pantera Capital funds, which reportedly have Benchmark Capital, Fortress Investment Group and Ribbit Capital on their roster of limited partners, and which permit withdrawals quarterly (on the digital asset and ICO funds) and daily (on the bitcoin fund).
+At least $100,000 is required to invest in the four Pantera Capital funds, which reportedly have Benchmark Capital, Fortress Investment Group and Ribbit Capital on their roster of limited partners, and which permit withdrawals quarterly from the digital asset and ICO funds and daily from the bitcoin fund.

 Regulatory barriers could be to blame as much as the market volatility inherent to cryptocurrencies.
-Some Pantera Capital ICO investments were arranged with Simple Agreements for Future Tokens (SAFTs), investment contracts meant to shoehorn crypto-asset frameworks into existing securities laws.
+Some Pantera Capital ICO investments were arranged with Simple Agreements for Future Tokens (SAFTs), contractual arrangements that tend to shoehorn crypto-asset compliance into current securities laws.